KSurendra1/Human-in-the-Loop-AI--receptionists/README.md

-# Frontdesk Engineering Test: Human-in-the-Loop AI Supervisor
+# Frontdesk Engineering Test: Human-in-the-Loop receptionists

 This project implements a human-in-the-loop system for AI agents.
 If the AI doesn't know the answer to a question, it escalates to a human supervisor, follows up with the customer, and updates its knowledge base.